josephpatri/ShopMicroservices/README.md

 # ShopMicroservices

-**A functional shop with microservices with docker and kubernetes**
+**A functional shop with microservices on docker and kubernetes enviroments**

 ---